 The uncertainty of Brexit, attractive tax deals, a business-friendly climate and an English-speaking workforce are just some of the reasons why the Netherlands is becoming a more and more attractive location for SaaS firms to use it as their European Headquarters.

-Panasonic, Magnet Forensics, Smart Yields, Optimizely, Kaseya, Inseego and Netflix are just some of the High Tech firms who have recently announced that they are moving their European Headquarters to the Netherlands.
+Adyen, Elastic, Panasonic, Magnet Forensics, Smart Yields, Optimizely, Kaseya, Inseego and Netflix are just some of the High Tech firms who have announced that they are moving their European Headquarters to the Netherlands.
+Here’s why moving your startup to Amsterdam is a good idea.

 Further, the Netherlands Foreign Investment Agency (NIFA), an official arm of the economic affairs ministry, the Dutch government said is has recently been “in touch with more than 200 companies,” spokesman Michiel Bakhuizen told media sources.